 Exercises to avoid

-People with FM should avoid movements that cause muscles to contract and lengthen at the same time.
-This may include anything that raises your arms over your head, vacuuming, mopping, making beds, putting dishes into the dishwasher or clothes into the dryer or walking down steps or downhill.
+People with fibromyalgia should try to avoid movements that cause muscles to contract and lengthen at the same time.
+This may include anything that raises your arms over your head, vacuuming, mopping, making beds, putting dishes into the dishwasher or clothes into the dryer, or walking down steps or downhill.

 Exercises worth trying

 When deciding what type of exercise to do, the most important thing is to choose something you enjoy.
 You’re much more likely to continue if you enjoy what you’re doing.
-Here are a few exercise activities that other FM patients have found helpful and fibro-friendly: walking, pilates and yoga.
+Following are some exercise activities that other fibromyalgia patients have found helpful and fibro-friendly.

 Water exercise is an excellent option for people with fibromyalgia.
-Water provides several benefits that make exercise easier, less painful and more effective.
+Water provides several benefits that make exercise easier, less painful, and more effective.
 Water’s buoyancy decreases the effects of gravity, displacing 85 percent of your weight.
 As a result, it takes less effort to move because you don’t have to support your whole weight.
 A systematic review of water exercise studies for fibromyalgia found them beneficial for improving symptoms, fitness, and overall wellness.